-Ecopetrol is the leading oil and gas producer in Colombia, accounting for approximately 65% of the country's BOE reserves and 75% of its current BOE production.
-With 1.7 billion BOEs of net proved reserves as of year-end 2010 (72% liquids) and production of 716,400 BOE/day (gross before royalties) in the first nine months of 2011, Ecopetrol ranks as a mid-sized integrated oil company relative to its larger state oil company peers.
-In addition to its own production, Ecopetrol purchases and trades the royalty crude and natural gas that are paid in kind to the Agencia Nacional de Hidrocarburos (ANH), as well as a portion of third-party production in Colombia.
+Ecopetrol is the leading oil and gas producer in Colombia, accounting for approximately 59% of the country's BOE reserves and 66% of its current BOE production.
+With 1.86 billion BOEs of net proved reserves as of year-end 2011 (75% liquids) and production of approximately 750 MBOE/day (gross before royalties including affiliates) in the first nine months of 2012, Ecopetrol ranks as a mid-sized integrated oil company relative to its larger state oil company peers.
+In addition to selling its own production, Ecopetrol purchases and trades the government's royalty crude and a portion of the natural gas that are paid in kind, as well as a portion of third-party production in Colombia.

-In the downstream, Ecopetrol owns all 335,000 barrels per day (bpd) of the country's crude refining capacity through the 250,000 bpd inland refinery at Barrancabermeja, and a smaller 80,000 bpd plant at Cartagena.
-The company produced approximately 296,000 bpd of refined product in 2010 and is the largest wholesale marketer in the Colombia, but does not engage in retail product marketing.
-Ecopetrol is also Colombia's largest petrochemical producer, with capacity of 500,000 tons annually, mainly in polypropylene.
+In the downstream, Ecopetrol owns all of the country's 330,000 barrels per day (bpd) of crude refining capacity through the 250,000 bpd inland refinery at Barrancabermeja and a smaller 80,000 bpd plant at Cartagena.
+The company produced approximately 292 Mbpd of refined product in the first nine months of 2012 and is the largest wholesale marketer in the Colombia, but does not engage in retail product marketing.

+Ecopetrol is also Colombia's largest petrochemical producer, with 500,000 tons per annum of capacity, mainly in polypropylene.
 It also owns and operates directly or in joint ventures more than 8,400 kilometers of crude oil and refined product pipelines, including 100% or majority stakes in four of the largest crude pipelines, which connect field production to the refineries and to wholesale product and export terminals.